takedanemuru/NagatoBox/readme_extra/todo/NagatoBox_42.9_Borderless_Journey.md

 ### nagato-asx-player

 + new : (context) menu for "start from beginning"
-+ new : form context menu
++ new : form context menu.

 ### nagato-files